 Pen to Print in Barking and Dagenham Libraries

-Although all of the locations are currently closed beacuse of the Coronavirus (COVID-19) pandemic there are plenty of resources that you can still access online.
+Although there are restricted opening hours beacuse of the Coronavirus (COVID-19) pandemic, there are plenty of resources that you can still access online.

 For the latest information about Libraries in Barking and Dagenham please visit: lbbd.gov.uk